Tips for Identifying Antique Silverware

 Alvin Bridal Rose Pattern

-There is nothing as elegant as a table set with heirloom silver and antique crystal.
-Once you identify your pattern you can work on adding to or replacing the pieces for an elegant heirloom that spans generations.
+There is nothing as elegant as a table set with heirloom silver, fine china, and antique crystal.
+Once you identify your pattern, you can work on adding to or replacing the pieces for an elegant heirloom that spans generations.
+Collecting antique silver is a wonderful hobby, and you can show off your collection at special meals.